 Travel.State.Gov > Intercountry Adoption > Country Information > Mongolia Intercountry Adoption Information

-Reconsider travel to Mongolia due to COVID-19.
+Exercise increased caution in Mongolia due to COVID-19.

 Read the Department of State’s COVID-19 page before you plan any international travel.

-Mongolia has lifted stay at home orders, and resumed some in-country transportation options and business operations.
+Mongolia has lifted stay at home orders, and resumed in-country transportation options and business operations.
 However, Mongolia maintains an almost total ban on the entry of foreigners and has limited incoming air traffic to government-controlled charter flights.
 Visit the Embassy's COVID-19 page for more information on COVID-19 in Mongolia.

 Read the country information page.